 For example, Genesis 14:14 says that Abram "went in pursuit as far as Dan", which was the northernmost city in Israel.
 But there was no city called Dan until the time of the Judges, some 800 years later or more, as we see in Judges 18:29, built on the ruins of the previous city Laish.
+(It was named after Abraham's great-grandson Dan, who would not even be born for around 170 years at the time of this battle.)
 And there is another reference to Dan in Deuteronomy 34:1, still many years before it actually existed.
 And the other verses cited at the beginning of the quote above are similarly things that must have been added after Moses' death, or else are things that Moses himself was not likely to have said himself, such as Numbers 12:3, and so are probably later commentary.